ellerbrock/talis.github.io/topics/apis.md

    http://api.talis.com/my-app/1/thing/1234
 ```

-Un-versioned paths usually default or redirect to the latest implementation so their use in shipped and packaged code
+Un-versioned paths usually default or redirect to the current complete major version, so their use in shipped and
-should be considered unstable and unsavory.
+packaged code should be considered unstable and unsavory.
 Pick these up in [code reviews](code-reviews.html).

 ### Web Sockets